752963e64/Journal/Damn_it_works_fucking_nice.md

 GTK has tooltip It's noice if you introduce a one time tooltip over feature handle... avoid me stressing an hour cuz the little notice down was assumed from previous behavior... :D

 let's assume it has the shape a contract with the little notice bottom folding selection... why that? no one knows :D

+When unmounting disk from dock... close the file window if there is, no?

 ## Assumptions